Tom Hartvigsen

 Misc

 Outside of research, I enjoy bouldering, biking, books (science fiction/science fact), birding, juggling, vegan cooking, and guitar.
-I also spent a summer living at BioSphere 2 in rural Arizona.
+I also spent a summer living at BioSphere 2 in Arizona.